bloqhead/Mo-Menu/ReadMe.md

+## UNDER PRODUCTION
+FYI, I am finalizing this and still need to write the media queries for the menu change.
+Use and alter at your own will.
+You're free to adapt it to your media queries as you see fit.
+Suggestions appreciated.

 # Mo' Menu!
 Short for 'Mobile Menu', this is a tiny jQuery plugin I built as a drop-in solution for adding a simple menu for responsive and mobile-based websites.
 It essentially clones your main navigation unordered list into the <code>#mobileMenu</code> container and creates a mobile menu on the fly.